NeonArray/aaronarney.dev/src/posts/making-switch-to-typescript.md

 tsc -v
 ```

-Your output should be something along the lines of `Version 2.7.1`.
-If you see something similar `command not found: tsc`, then it means TypeScript wasn't installed.
+If you see something like "Version 2.7.1," great!
+If you see something like `command not found: tsc`, then it means TypeScript wasn't installed.
 Try installing it again and then restarting your terminal/console.

-Now, create an empty file with the extension `.ts` - that stands for TypeScript.
+Now, create an empty file with the extension .ts - that stands for TypeScript.
 Inside we'll just create a simple function that represents a Vector2 to ensure our compiler works.

 ```javascript
 function Vector2(x, y) {